ItsHarper/nushell.github.io/commands/docs/polars_arg-sort.md

  -  `--reverse, -r`: reverse order
  -  `--nulls-last, -n`: nulls ordered last
- -  `--limit, -l {int}`: Limit a sort output, this is for optimization purposes and might be ignored.
+ -  `--limit, -l <int>`: Limit a sort output, this is for optimization purposes and might be ignored.
  -  `--maintain-order, -m`: maintain order on sorted items